Resume Action Words: Foolproof Tips You Have to Know

 Words like ‘result-driven, motivated, persistent, professional’ do not mean much on their own and should be used carefully.
 You may be the most result-driven employee on the planet, but that doesn’t mean that you’ve ever actually delivered results.

-Moreover, a hiring manager doesn’t really care how much ‘effort’ you put into your job.
+Moreover, a hiring manager doesn’t care how much ‘effort’ you put into your job.
 The only thing he/she cares that you not only have those skills but have already accomplished some of them.

 Be more specific!
 Words like ‘almost, a lot’ mean different things to different people.
 Consider that a recruitment manager doesn’t know what it means to you.